 4.1 Boot Phase

-The boot process of the Time Client 8029NTC starts after turning on the system or a reset.
+The boot process of the Network Time Client 8029NTC starts after turning on the system or a reset.

-During the boot process the Module 8029NTC boots its LINUX operation system and is therefore not available via LAN.
+During the boot process the Module 8029NTC boots the operation system and is therefore not available via LAN.